abo-ml/EN3100/README.md

 All components operate on daily OHLCV bars sourced via `yfinance`.
 Hooks are provided for alternative data vendors (Alpha Vantage, Polygon, Interactive Brokers) and advanced modules (order flow imbalance, ICT/SMT liquidity concepts, reinforcement learning).
 TODO markers highlight where sensitive credentials, private market data, or broker integrations must be supplied by the student.

+## Scope / decision gate
+The mixed-asset workflow remains the default path for the dissertation.
+The new per-asset and optional 20-stock equity universe flows are additive experiment tracks that reuse the same walk-forward protocol and feature set.
+Use them when you want asset-specific diagnostics or a broader equity cross-section; otherwise stick with the baseline panel workflow for continuity with earlier results.

 ## Repository Structure
 ```
 ├── data/